-But items like girls blouses and boys pants can almost always be found cheaper outside the uniform store.
+Items like girls blouses and boys pants can almost always be found cheaper outside the uniform store.

-Buy as large as you can without your child absolutely swimming in the school uniform.
+Buy as large a size as you can without your child absolutely swimming in the school uniform.
 Make sure shoes fit well with some room to grow, but not too much.
 Shoes that are too big can be a tripping hazard.
 Instead of buying shoes extra large, if you find a good deal on shoes during the back-to-school sale season, buy the next size up too.

 This tip is more about convenience than saving money.
 These stores can take hours to navigate in mid-August, and you may very well walk away without everything you need for your kids' school uniform.
-But if you're going to shop early, make extra allowances for growth.
+But, if you're going to shop early, make extra allowances for growth.